 Art along the Bluff Country Scenic Byway

-Throughout Minnesota's Historic Bluff Country National Scenic Byway there are hints people think outside the box.
-On the eastern edge in Houston, you'll colorful sculptures cobbled together with bike parts.
-Think herons, guitars and even a funky double swing.
+All along Minnesota's Historic Bluff Country National Scenic Byway, there are hints people think outside the box.
+On the eastern edge in Houston, you'll colorful sculptures cobbled together with bike parts -- think herons, guitars and even a funky double swing.
 Bike parts are especially fitting for this popular cycling destination.

 Lanesboro ranks as the byway's most popular destination.
 It has just over 700 residents, including internationally known artists and a professional theater company that make it one of America's best small art towns.
 The bike trail sparked Lanesboro's renaissance in the early 1990s, but the art scene has grown to be an equal attraction.